Healthy Ireland Policies

 It takes a life course approach to sexual health which acknowledges the importance of developing healthy sexuality throughout childhood and adolescence and builds on that foundation for positive sexual health and wellbeing into adulthood and older age.

-Based on evidence provided in a report from the Food Safety Authority of Ireland (FSAI), the Department is providing population health guidance for vitamin D supplementation for older people.
+Based on evidence provided in a report from the Food Safety Authority of Ireland (FSAI), the department is providing population health guidance for vitamin D supplementation for older people.
 The recommendation is that adults aged 65 and older take a vitamin D supplement of 15 micrograms (15μg) every day to ensure they get the essential vitamin D needed for bone and muscle health.

-DownloadThe Healthy Ireland Survey is an annual interviewer-administered face-to-face survey commissioned by the Department of Health.
+The Healthy Ireland Survey is an annual survey commissioned by the Department of Health.
 It is part of the Healthy Ireland Framework 2019-2025 to improve the health and wellbeing of people living in Ireland.

-The objectives of this survey are to:
+The objectives of the Healthy Ireland survey are to:

 The Healthy Ireland Outcomes Framework has been developed to monitor and drive the achievement of Healthy Ireland’s targets and performance indicators.